openjdm/openjdm.github.io/book/hindsight_bias.md

 bias, the tendency for people to believe that they could have accurately predicted the outcome of a past event.
 Studies reveal three primary forms of hindsight bias: memory distortion, inevitability, and foreseeability (Roese, 2012).
-In the memory distortion level, there is a focus on the falsely gathered understanding of earlier judgement; in other words, the individual “said it would happen.”
-In the inevitability level, there is a belief that the past was predetermined; the individual believes “it had to happen.”
-Finally, in the foreseeability level, the individual attributes the outcome to their inherently subjective belief of personal ability and knowledge; they “knew it would happen.”
+In memory distortion there is a focus on the falsely gathered understanding of earlier judgement; in other words, the individual “said it would happen.”
+Inevitability refers to a belief that the past was predetermined; the individual believes “it had to happen.”
+Finally, in foreseeability the individual attributes the outcome to their inherently subjective belief of personal ability and knowledge; they “knew it would happen.”
 Combining all three levels, hindsight bias stretches across a range of